 - 2 tbsp olive oil

-- 1 28 oz (796 ml) can of San Marzano tomatoes, crushing the tomatoes with your fingers (the best feeling!), and saving all the juices from the can
+- 1 29 oz (796 ml) can of San Marzano tomatoes crush the tomatoes with your fingers and use all the juice in the can

 - 1 tbsp red wine vinegar